 And, as a throwaway for my “Sound of Music” fans, apparently several scenes were filmed in these gardens.
 I don’t know what scenes, so feel free to tell me in the comments!
 I could always use an education.

 Where else can you find blooming flowers in Salzburg?
 At a very historically rich cemetery, of course!
 No, I haven’t gone crazy.
 It’s true.
 A cemetery is another one of my favorite places to see in Salzburg Austria.
 Normally, graves of all sorts freak me out, but you’d be silly to skip over the next attraction, which also happens to be free.

 St. Peter’s Cemetery

 Okay, as I’ve already stated, cemeteries freak me out.
 Full disclosure.
 I don’t like them at all, because I hate being reminded that death exists.
 It’s a total anxiety thing.
 I’m still shocked I survived wandering through the catacombs in Paris without falling into a total shaking and sobbing mess.

 As an American, I can’t even wrap my brain around such an old burial ground.
-Furthermore, lots of notable people are buried here, too, including Mozart’s elder sister Maria.
+Finally, lots of notable people are buried here, too, including Mozart’s elder sister Maria.

 And last but not least!
 Music lovers flock to Salzburg for a very, very, very good reason.